alebcay/cjdmanage/README.md

 cjdmanage
 =========

-A command line manager for handling a cjdns installation
+The command line manager for handling a cjdns installation

 Overview
 --------